harjot-oberai/Long-Shadows/README.md

 Magic !

 # Examples
 Here are some examples to provide you a head start with using this library.
-The examples are selected to demonstrate almost all tha basic features provided by the library.
+The examples are selected to demonstrate almost all the basic features provided by the library.
 So lets start !

 ## Example 1 (Basic)